claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   It can also take the form of sisrupting digital communications by flooding a victim's communication's tool with unwanted messages or by sending a virus program.

-* Threats
-  * Sending e-mail, chat-based messages or social media messages that threatens, insults, or harasses.
+* Threats: This attack can be a dimension of the previous attack as it can result on a denial of access attack.
+It consists on sending e-mail, chat-based messages or social media messages that threatens, insults, or harasses a victim.

 * Harrassing: This type of attacks seems to appear in different dimensions:
   * On-going harrassment with the goal of intimidation, humiliation and monitoring.